digitarald/digitarald-fancyupload/meta.md

 Uploads fail with 406/403 error

-:	From the swfupload documentation:
+:	From the swfupload documentation (it applies to all Flash scripts depending on `FileReference`):

 	> If you are using Apache with mod_security this will not work, you need to put the following in your .htaccess file to disable mod_security:
 	>